Sagami Dam: History

 The potential of the Sagami River valley for hydroelectric power development began to be developed in the 1930s, with the growth of population in the Shonan region, and the expansion of industry and electrical consumption in the Yokohama-Kanagawa industrial belt.
 Plans for a dam on the Sagami River were submitted to the Home Ministry in 1935, but approval was delayed in favor of other projects.
 Instead, the Kanagawa Prefectural Assembly passed the necessary regulations and secured a special budget to begin work in 1938.

 Construction work did not begin immediately, due to strong opposition from 196 families who needed to be relocated from the area to be flooded by the dam.
 However, the wartime demands for power and industrial water by the Yokosuka Naval Arsenal and by the Keihin Industrial complex became critical, and General Sadao Araki ordered troops into the area to force compliance with the relocation.

 Work on the Sagami Dam began in 1941 by the Kumagai Gumi construction company.
 The advent of World War II delayed completion until 1947.

+Annual memorial services are held to honor the laborers that died building the dam.
+Historical documents show the cruelty faced by forced laborers - long hours, poor nutrition and rampant disease due to malnourishment and cruel abuse.